yohkaz/AI_Project_Final/README.txt

     matrices/
     This directory contains all the features matrices we saved.
 This way, we don't have to generate those again at every run.
+    (we don't submit it because it weight a lot)

 Scripts:
 /dataset/